moyano83/Designing-Data-Intensive-Applications/README.md

     * In memory: optimized for efficient access and manipulation by the CPU (lists, hashmaps, sets...)
     * Encoded in a particular sequence of bytes: There are no pointers (woldn't make sense), JSON, text...

-The translation from the in-memory representation to a byte sequence is called encoding and the reverse is called decoding.
+The translation from the in-memory representation to a byte sequence is called encoding, and the reverse is called decoding.

 #### Language-Specific Formats

 Many libraries came with a built-in support for in-memory encoding-decoding, but at the cost of:

     * Often, the encoding is tied to a particular programming language
     * In order to restore data in the same object types, the decoding process needs to be able to instantiate arbitrary classes, which might lead to security vulnerabilities
     * Versioning data can be a source of problems
     * CPU efficiency can be a source of performance problems